vespa-engine/blog/_posts/2024-03-22-rag-perspectives.md

 ## Multilingual text processing in full-text search

-Different languages have unique characteristics that require specific approaches to tokenization, stemming and normalization.
+Different languages have unique characteristics that require specific approaches to tokenization, stemming, and normalization.
 BM25 is suitable for multilingual settings, but it requires attention to diverse languages, character sets and language-specific features.